pairshaped/curlingio-docs/docs/club-management/waivers.md

 ### Active

 You can then choose whether or not the waiver is enabled by checking the **Active** checkbox.
-The default waivers are active by when your Curling I/O instance is created.
+The default waivers are active by when your Curling IO instance is created.

 ### Body text